Library Exhibits

 The Ambrosian Iliad

 Facsimile of the original manuscript from the 5th century housed in the Ambrosian Library in Milan.
-It is the oldest preserved illustration of Homer’s Iliad, possibly by the artist of the illuminated Vergilius Vaticanus, a similarly illuminated manuscript in the Vatican Library from the 5th century of Vergil’s Aeneid and Georgics.
+It is the oldest preserved full illustration of Homer’s Iliad, possibly by the artist of the illuminated Vergilius Vaticanus, a similarly illustrated manuscript in the Vatican Library from the 5th century of Vergil’s Aeneid and Georgics.

 The Vienna Dioscorides